 If your deployment uses SIP devices that are not adequately represented by the default device profiles, you must either provision additional device profiles or modify an existing device profile.
-For more information, see the section about configuring device profiles in the GVP 8.5 User's Guide.
+For more information, see the GVP 8.5 User's Guide.